-Check out the Backyard Biodegradability Test! -23 months & counting!
+Check out the Backyard Biodegradability Test! - TWO YEARS & counting!

 Balloon enthusiasts claim that when a balloon pops, it bursts into many little pieces, and that the pieces land far away from each other.
 Another claim is that so-called “biodegradable” latex balloons take the same amount of time to decompose as an oak leaf does.
 This is very misleading; oak leaves are very durable and can take four years to decompose!
 That means the balloons have plenty of time to injure or kill.
 Many animals mistake burst so-called “biodegradable” latex balloons as food, causing intestinal blockage and death.
 The ribbons or string that is sometimes tied to balloons, whether it is “biodegradable” or not, will last years and can also entangle any animal that comes in contact with it.
 See Impacts on Wildlife & the Environment.

 Most balloon enthusiasts are in the balloon business.
 They profit from the sale of balloons.
 They encourage people to disregard everything scientists, wildlife rehabilitators and conservationists are reporting about the impacts balloons have on animals and the environment so they can continue to profit from balloon releases.
 There are other ways to sell balloons than to encourage balloon releases, but mass balloon releases bring in big profits.